ObjectManagementGroup/mdsa-omg-spec/README.md

 git clone --recurse-submodules https://github.com/acmecorp/ABCD.git
 ```

-3. Change directory in your local machine shell to your cloned repository and execute `make`.
+3. Change directory in your local machine shell to your cloned repository.

+4. Execute `cd mdsa-tools; python setup.py install; cd ..` to install the needed tools.

+5. Execute `make`.

 Congratulations, you've just created a valid OMG specification PDF named NOTSET_NOTSET.pdf.
 (I said it is valid, not useful.
 That's up to you.)
 As you fill in the needed information to flesh out the metadata for your new specification, the document will fill in the info where needed, when needed.
 Right now it is a shell submission, suitable for responding to an RFP.